For questions or to reserve:

 Itinerary

-The Chichagof Dream itinerary order and daily activities are subject to change based on weather, wildlife viewing and navigating conditions.
+The Chichagof Dream itinerary order and daily activities (including skiff rides, kayaking and hiking) are subject to change based on weather, wildlife viewing, and navigating conditions.

 Day 1: Arrive in Sitka – Embarkation